ninjaeae/fishtank-room-clicker-firefox/README.md

 - Reload your Fishtank page

 Upcoming changes:
-- Add an option to stay in the Global chatroom regardless of the camera you're watching
+- Add an option to stay in the Global chatroom regardless of which camera you're watching

 Half of it was done using ChatGPT since I barely know js so don't scream at me if it breaks :)